-The Organization provides shelter and supportive services to men, women, and children who are seeking refuge due to a high risk of lethality.
+The Organization provides shelter and supportive services in Salt Lake and Tooele Counties to men, women, and children who are seeking refuge due to a high risk of lethality.
 Shelter services include hotline, intake, food, clothing, over-the-counter medications, transportation, hygiene, therapy, psychoeducational classes, and children's learning.